AerWyn81/HeadBlocks/docs/config/config.md

       - "%state% &7(%current%/%max%)"
 ```

-It is possible to add holograms over the head and show it if the player has found the head or not.
-Can be configurable by:
+You can display holograms above heads showing whether a player has found them or not.
+Configuration options:

 - plugin:
-  - **DEFAULT** : use Minecraft TextDisplay (simple text)
+  - **DEFAULT**: uses Minecraft TextDisplay (simple text, no placeholders)
-  - **ADVANCED** : use for placeholders (require PacketEvents)
+  - **ADVANCED**: supports placeholders (requires PacketEvents)
-- heightAboveHead: height from the top of head and bottom of the last line of the hologram (support decimals)
+- heightAboveHead: distance between top of head and bottom of hologram (supports decimals)
-- enabled: set enabled or disabled found or noFound hologram
+- enabled: enable or disable hologram for found/not found heads
-- lines: lines displayed in the hologram
+- lines: text lines displayed in the hologram
-- advanced :
+- advanced:
-  - You can define an internal placeholder for lines `%state%` that will
-    be converted automatically by the plugin to the value `foundPlaceholder` if the
+  - Define an internal `%state%` placeholder that automatically converts to `foundPlaceholder` if the player has found
-    head is found by the player, or to the value `notFoundPlaceholder` if player doesn't have found the head.
+    the head, or `notFoundPlaceholder` if they haven't.
-  - Advanced mode natively allows the hologram to be hidden if it is not in the player's field of vision.
+  - Advanced mode automatically hides holograms when not in the player's field of vision.

-?> Hex colors (format: {#ffffff}) supported
+?> Hex colors (format: {#ffffff}) are supported.

-?> Placeholders are supported
+?> Placeholders are supported.

 #### Spin mode
 ```